devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-22/assignments.md

 # simple cat modified
 - read the whole line to a buffer first (check for `\n`)
-- print it out then
+- print out the buffer then
 - max line length is 128 characters
 - truncate longer lines
-	- and test it really works
+	- and test that truncation works as expected
+- you can verify your implementation via redirecting the output to a file, then `diff` it with the original

 # simple cp
 - copy a file